radiantlogic-v8/documentation-new/documentation/configuration/identity-views/identity-views.md

 ## LDAP Proxy View Advanced Settings
-These settings are found on the ADVANCED SETTINGS tab.
+LDAP proxy view advanced settings are managed from the Control Panel > Setup > Directory Namespace > Namespace Design.
+These settings are found on the ADVANCED SETTINGS tab for the naming context where the LDAP proxy view is mounted.

 ### Interception Script
 For specific details, please see Interception Scripts in the Concepts section of the [RadiantOne System Administration Guide](/sys-admin-guide/01-introduction).
 This section describes how to enable interception scripts for an LDAP backend.